- ABSN applications are due at 11:59 p.m. Pacific Time on Oct. 15, 2021 to begin study autumn quarter 2022.

 - Copies of scores from appropriate tests demonstrating English-language proficiency (reading, writing and comprehension as well as spoken) if appropriate

-7. Save the date for the ABSN proctored essay
+6. Save the date for the online ABSN and DNP essays

-There are NO early or make-up sessions for the proctored essay.
+There are NO early or make-up sessions for the online essays.

-If you will need disability accommodations to write the proctored essay, please read our instructions for accommodations confirmation.
+If you will need disability accommodations to write the online essay, please read our instructions for accommodations confirmation.